utilmeta/utilmeta-py/docs/en/tutorials/user-auth.md

 ```
 Enter `django` when prompted to select backend

-After the project is created, we need to configure the database connection of the service, open it `server.py`, and insert the following code
+After the project is created, we need to configure the database connection of the service, open `server.py`, and insert the following code

 ```python
 service = UtilMeta(...)